In This Article

 Must-see if you are a first-time visitor:

-• Kiawah River Kayaking – Paddle quiet tidal creeks surrounded by birds, dolphins, and Spanish moss.
+• Kiawah River Kayaking – If you love nature, this kayaking experience is one you can't miss.
+Paddling through quiet tidal creeks surrounded by birds, dolphins, and Spanish moss is such a peaceful experience.

 Where to Eat

-• Stono Market and Tomato Shed Café – Farm-to-table Southern meals and fresh produce in a laid-back atmosphere.
+• Stono Market and Tomato Shed Café – For a laid-back, farm-to-table experience, this place is fantastic.
+It’s got great Southern meals made with fresh, local produce in a relaxed atmosphere.

 If you are interested in local events:

-• Johns Island Farmers Market (Year-round, Saturdays) – Fresh produce, local goods, and live music in a family-friendly space.
+• Johns Island Farmers Market (Year-round, Saturdays) – This is the perfect Saturday stop for fresh produce, local goods, and live music.
+It’s always a great time!

-• Wine Down Wednesday at Deep Water Vineyard (Seasonal) – Local wine, live music, and food trucks in a scenic vineyard setting.
+• Wine Down Wednesday at Deep Water Vineyard (Seasonal) – I love this laid-back evening with local wine, live music, and food trucks.
+The scenic vineyard setting is a perfect spot to unwind.

 If you are looking for unique day trips within 30 Minutes of Johns Island, South Carolina:

-• Charleston (25–30 min) – Tour historic homes, stroll the Battery, or dine in one of the South’s culinary capitals.
+• Charleston (25–30 min) – I never get tired of Charleston!
+You can tour historic homes, stroll the Battery, or dine in one of the South’s culinary capitals.
+It's always a new adventure!

 • Where is Johns Island, SC located?